knbknb/ai-system-roles/EXAMPLE.md

 Use any word or phrase you want as a slug, but make sure it is unique to the prompt you're using.
 The `--slug` should not have spaces or special characters.
 The same rule applies to the `--role-slug` argument which you can use to test responses to different prompts.

 Why all this?
 It enhances reproducibility and traceability of the AI-generated responses.
 That is useful when I take a look at the output files, perhaps many months later.

+## More Prompts and Personas

+Some good collections, presented with both good Prompt Design and GUI Design in mind, and with a lot of additional information:

+- [Prompt Library](https://docs.anthropic.com/claude/prompt-library) by Anthropic AI for Claude LLM
+- [Prompts from top-rated GPTs in the GPTs Store](https://github.com/ai-boost/awesome-prompts) - Anonymously curated by "AI-Boost".
+4.9k Stars on Guthub as of Aug.
+2024.

+There are many, many more such collections on the web.